hetida/hetida-designer/docs/integration_guide/adapter_system/adapter_rest_api_interface.md

 Note: The designer runtime will default to an empty dictionary if no metadata is provided for a timeseries.

+The size of this header is limited, see [HTTP version and header sizes](#http-version-and-header-sizes).

 #### /timeseries (POST)

 This endpoint accepts a single timeseries per POST request.